LuisaeDev/FlexPDO/README.md

-# Fancy class for use of PDO statements and connections
+# Fancy class to simplify the usage of PDO statements and connections
 This class will help you to handle easily PDO connections and PDO statements using chained methods through a single instance.

 ## Documentation, installation, and usage instructions